medo64/Medo.Checksums/README.md

 * CRC-64/WE
 * CRC-64/XZ

-Furthermore, library supports Damm, Fletcher-16, and ISO 7064 checksum algorithms.
+Furthermore, library supports the following checksum algorithms:
+* Damm
+* Fletcher-16
+* ISO 7064

-You can find packaged library at [NuGet][nuget] and add it you your application using the following command:
+You can find packaged library at [NuGet][nuget].

-    dotnet add package Medo.Checksums